swaptacular/swpt_accounts/protocol.rst

   other transfers.

-* MUST NOT impose unnecessary limitations on the time in which the prepared transfer can/should be committed successfully.
-If some limitations are imposed, they MUST be precisely defined, and known in advance.
+* MUST NOT impose unnecessary limitations on the time in which the prepared transfer can/should be committed.
+All imposed limitations MUST be precisely defined, and known in advance.

 FinalizePreparedTransfer